numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 - $60,000/yr for financial contributions for a particular purpose
 - $100,000/yr for in-kind contributions

+We define support being active as:

+- for a one-off donation: it was received within the previous 12 months
+- for a grant or other support with a defined start and end date: the duration of a grant period.

+After support moves from "active" to "inactive" status, the acknowledgement will be left in its place for at least another 6 months.
+If appropriate, the funding team can discuss opportunities for renewal with the sponsor.
+After those 6 months, acknowledgement may be moved to the historical overview.
+The exact timing of this move is at the discretion of the funding team, because there may be reasons to keep it in the more prominent place for longer.

-The rationale for the above levels is that unrestricted financial contributions are typically the most valuable for the project, and the hardest to obtain.
+The rationale for the above funding levels is that unrestricted financial contributions are typically the most valuable for the project, and the hardest to obtain.
 The opposite is true for in-kind contributions.
 The dollar value of the levels also reflect that NumPy's needs have grown to the point where we need at least a few paid developers in order to effectively support our user base and continue to move the project forward.
 Financial support at or above these levels is needed to be able to make a significant difference.

 Sponsors will get acknowledged through: